-- Comply with personal and environmental safety practices specific to the automotive industry. - Perform fundamental maintenance and repairs on basic automotive systems - Provide critical thinking skills while utilizing technical information to perform various repairs. - Communicate work performed using trade specific language while documenting critical aspects clearly and concisely.
+- · Comply with personal and environmental safety practices specific to the automotive industry. - Perform fundamental maintenance and repairs on basic automotive systems. - Provide critical thinking skills while utilizing technical information to perform various repairs. - Communicate work performed using trade specific language while documenting critical aspects clearly and concisely.

-Admissions application and assessment in Reading, Math, and Writing is required.
+Admissions application and assessment in English and math is required.
 Your placement will determine where you begin your course sequence.
-Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.
+Contact Admissions at 360.752.8345 or at admissions@ btc.edu for assistance with academic planning.

-Prior to enrolling in program classes, during the mandatory GET Started appointment, students will be required to present and attest the following to the Outreach, Advising, and Counseling Department:
+Prior to enrolling in program classes, students are required to submit the following documentation to the Admissions & Advising office: